 A severe fruit fly infestation is more than a few eggs, larvae or flies hanging out on your SCOBY.
 Let your internal definition of ewwww be your guide here.

 In the case of a severe infestation, throw away the infested SCOBY in the garbage or better yet, use it for compost.
 Pour out the kombucha or Jun tea, ideally in the garden as the probiotics will really get the worms going and improve the soil.
 Scrub the fermentation container in warm water and mild soap to remove any residue of the fruit fly eggs/larvae.
-It is best to avoid use of the dishwasher and never use toxic dishwasher powder for any glass container that will hold a ferment!
-Restart the brewing process with fresh starter and a new culture.
+It is best to avoid the use of the dishwasher and never use toxic dishwasher powder for any glass container that will hold a ferment!
+Restart the brewing process with a fresh starter and a new culture.

 How to Prevent a Fruit Fly Infestation